-Thanksgiving is just a month away!
-Nothing says Fall, harvest time, Thanksgiving etc. than the flavour and aroma of pumpkin.
+Nothing says Fall, harvest time, or Thanksgiving than the flavour and aroma of pumpkin.
 This particular recipe is dear to me as I discovered it in my late grandmother's old batter-spattered notebook among her other recipe favourites.
-And I love the use of whole, locally-grown pumpkins bringing out a flavour and freshness iike no other.
+And I appreciate her use of whole, locally-grown pumpkins bringing out a flavour and freshness like no other.

 I learned to make pastry the same way my mom makes it - following the recipe from the Tenderflake box!
-She always said it was the best and I have never strayed.
+She always said it was the best.

 2/3 cup dark brown sugar, packed